Introduction

 Safety is non-negotiable

 Manufacturing floors and warehouse operations have real physical hazards.
-Forklifts, conveyor systems, heavy machinery, loading docks, and chemical exposure mean that hiring the wrong person is not just a productivity problem — it is a safety risk.
 Screening needs to verify that candidates understand safety protocols, have relevant certifications (OSHA 10/30, forklift certification, CDL for drivers), and can pass physical ability requirements.

 Shift complexity is extreme

 Three-shift operations, rotating schedules, weekend-only positions, split shifts, and overtime requirements create scheduling complexity that most recruiting tools are not designed to handle.
-A candidate who is perfect for first shift but unavailable for third shift is not a match — and the screening process needs to surface this early, not after the offer.
+A candidate who is perfect for first shift but unavailable for third shift is not a match—and the screening process needs to surface this early.

 The candidate pool is mobile-first and often multilingual

 Many manufacturing and logistics candidates do not have desktop computers.
-They apply from phones, often during breaks or commutes.
-In regions with large immigrant workforces, interviews may need to happen in Spanish, Mandarin, Vietnamese, or other languages.
+They apply from phones—often during breaks or commutes.
+Interviews may need to happen in Spanish, Mandarin, Vietnamese, or other languages.
 Tools that require desktop-only experiences or English-only interactions lose candidates before the process starts.

-Annual turnover rates above 60% are normal for entry-level warehouse and production roles.
-This means the hiring function is never finished — it is a continuous operation.
+With warehouse turnover 3–4x the national average, the hiring function is never finished—it is a continuous operation.
 The cost of a bad hire is compounded by the cost of replacing them in 90 days.
 Tools need to handle volume without sacrificing screening quality.

 Seasonal and demand-driven spikes are massive